IanHarvey/bluepy/docs/delegate.rst

    from multiple sources on the same peripheral. *data* is the characteristic data (a ``str`` type on Python 2.x, and ``bytes`` on 3.x).

-.. py:method:: handleScan(scanEntry, isNewDev, isNewData)
+.. py:method:: handleDiscovery(scanEntry, isNewDev, isNewData)

    Called when advertising data is received from an LE device while a ``Scanner`` object is active. *scanEntry* contains device information